10 Shear Loading in Beams

 Click to expand

-Some cross-sections are formed by connecting multiple pieces together with fasteners such as nails or bolts (Figure 10.11).
-In such members, we must analyze not only the stresses in the cross-section itself but also the stresses in the fasteners.
+Some cross-sections are formed by connecting multiple pieces together with fasteners like nails or bolts (Figure 10.12).
+In such members we must analyze not only the stresses in the cross-section itself but also the stresses in the fasteners.

 A useful quantity in this regard is shear flow, q.
-Shear flow measures of how much shear force is applied per unit length of the beam, and it is measured in units of force/length [N/m, lb/in.].
-For example, if a nail is capable of resisting a shear force up to 10 kN and there is a shear flow of 30 kN/m, it is trivial to determine that we need at least 3 nails for every meter of beam.
+Shear flow measures how much shear force is applied per the beam’s unit length, and is calculated in units of force/length [N/m, lb/in.].
+For example, if a nail is capable of resisting a shear force up to 10 kN and there is a shear flow of 30 kN/m, it is trivial to determine that we need at least three nails for every meter of beam.

 Recall from Section 10.2 that the internal horizontal shear force, F’, may be written as